ashleychontos/pySYD/docs/quickstart.rst

    the ``pySYD`` pipeline is in run mode -- which, just as it sounds, will process stars in the order they were provided.
 This is saved to the argument ``NameSpace`` as the ``mode`` which will run the pipeline by calling :mod:`pysyd.pipeline.run`.
-There are currently five available modes, all which are described in more detail :ref:`here <library/pipeline>`
+There are currently five available modes, all which are described in more detail :ref:`here <library-pipeline>`

 ``--star 1435467``
    here we are running a single star, KIC 1435467.
 You can also provide multiple targets,